seunghyun-stats/Deep-Discrete-Encoders/README.md

 The folder `utilities` contains sub-functions that will be required to implement the main algorithms.
-We recommend adding this folder by the command ` addpath 'utilities'`
+We recommend adding this folder using the `addpath 'utilities'` command in MATLAB.